sw24f/jump-start-with-git-jdim2003/learningGit.md

 I use nano as my editor when I am making quick changes or typing something small, but nano is pretty inefficient.
 I have VS code and RStudio as well, but sometimes I don't like how you must open an external application to edit a file, especially if it's a quick change

+Nano is really inconvienent for quickly going to the middle of a sentence, or to scroll down quickly.
+It also doesn't even recognize typos without first installing typo detecting packages prior